Configuring the Settings Tab

 Heartbeat interval

-The interval in which Atlas Copco Data Communication should send a message to IoT Hub to verify that the service is functional (in seconds).
+The interval (in seconds) at which Atlas Copco Data Communication should send a message to the IoT Hub to verify that the service is functional.

 Proxy Server